 Medicare.
-Medicare is the federal health insurance program for people 65 and older and some disabled Americans.
-It has different “parts” that serve different, sometimes complementary, purposes.
+Medicare is the federal health insurance program.
+It covers people 65 and older and some disabled Americans.
+It has different “parts.”

 Medicare Part C is also called Medicare Advantage.
-It is a managed care program that allows Medicare-approved companies to provide the Part A and B benefits to Medicare beneficiaries.
-In some cases, Medicare Advantage plans also include Part D prescription drug coverage.
+It allows Medicare-approved companies to provide Part A and B benefits.
+In some cases, Medicare Advantage plans include Part D benefits.

 Medicare Part D is a voluntary prescription drug benefit.
 It covers prescription drugs that are not otherwise covered under Medicare Parts A or B.

 Medicaid.
 The federal and state governments both fund Medicaid.
-Each state operates the program individually and determines who is eligible and what services the state’s program will provide.
+Each state operates its own program.
+This means eligibility and services vary by state.

-Medicaid traditionally covered people who are eligible because they are elderly, blind, or disabled, as well as certain people in families with dependent children.
-States that elected to expand Medicaid under the ACA may also provide coverage for other low-income adults.
+Traditionally, Medicaid has covered low-income people who are older or have a disability.
+Also, Medicaid may include certain people in families with dependent children.
+States that elected to expand Medicaid under the ACA may provide coverage for other low-income adults.

 Other types of insurance

-Although health insurance covers some of the costs of cancer care, it does not cover all the costs.
-Many of these additional expenses may be covered if you have purchased other types of insurance.
+Health insurance covers some of the costs of cancer care.
+However, typically, one plan does not cover all the costs.
+Other types of insurance are available to cover additional expenses.

 Disability insurance.
-Disability insurance replaces income lost if you are unable to work due to a long-term illness or injury.
-Such coverage is often provided through your employer or government-sponsored programs, although individual policies are also available.
+This replaces income lost if your health keeps you from working.
+For example, this insurance helps if you have a long-term illness or injury.
+It’s typically provided through your employer or government-sponsored programs.
+However, individual policies are also available.

 Hospital indemnity insurance.
-Hospital indemnity insurance provides limited coverage for hospital stays, usually a fixed amount each day up to a maximum length of stay.
-People may decide to purchase this type of insurance if their basic insurance plan limits coverage of hospital care.
+This provides limited coverage for hospital stays.
+It’s usually a fixed amount each day up to a maximum length of stay.
+Hospital indemnity insurance is most helpful for people with a basic insurance plan that limits coverage of hospital care.

-It can be hard to understand the benefits and limitations of your health insurance policy.
-But, it is important to learn exactly what your coverage provides.
+It is important to understand your health insurance plan’s benefits and limitations.
 The following examples help illustrate how co-pays, co-insurance, and deductibles work.
-You are strongly encouraged to talk with a representative of your insurance provider, who can explain the details of your specific plan.
+However, talk with a representative of your insurance provider.
+A representative can explain the details of your specific plan.

 Example #1: Co-pays

-Anna needs to see two specialists this week: Dr. Martinez and Dr. Jones.
-Dr. Martinez charges $100 a visit, and Dr. Jones charges $500 a visit.
-If Anna’s insurance requires her to pay $20 co-pays for specialist visits, how much does she pay out-of-pocket at the appointments?
+Anna needs to see two specialists this week.
+Dr. Martinez charges $100 per visit.
+Meanwhile, Dr. Jones charges $500 per visit.
+Anna’s insurance requires her to pay $20 co-pays for specialist visits.
+How much will the doctors charge her for the appointments?

-Anna will pay $20 out-of-pocket for each appointment ($40 total).
-Co-payments are a set amount so Anna’s payment does not depend on the amount of the bill.
+Anna will pay $20 out-of-pocket for each appointment.
+That means $40 total.
+Co-payments are a set amount.
+This means Anna’s payment doesn’t depend on the amount of the bill.

 Example #2: Co-insurance

-Martin needs to see two specialists this week: Dr. Andrews and Dr. Lee.
-Dr. Andrews charges $100 a visit, and Dr. Lee charges $500 a visit.
-If Martin’s insurance requires a 20% co-insurance for specialist visits, how much does he pay out-of-pocket at the appointments?
+Martin needs to see two specialists this week.
+Dr. Andrews charges $100 per visit.
+Meanwhile, Dr. Lee charges $500 per visit.
+Martin’s insurance requires a 20% co-insurance for specialist visits.
+How much will the doctor’s charge him for the appointments?

 Example #3: Co-insurance and deductibles

-Jasmine has a deductible of $2,000 a year, and her co-insurance for a hospital visit is 20%.
-She has not incurred any medical costs yet this year.
-She recently had a surgical procedure that cost $10,000.
-How much does she have to pay out-of-pocket?
+Jasmine has a deductible of $2,000 a year.
+And she has not incurred any medical costs yet this year.
+Her co-insurance for a hospital visit is 20%.
+She recently had a surgery that cost $10,000.
+How much does she need to pay?

 STEP ONE.
 Subtract the deductible from the total bill: $10,000 – $2,000 = $8,000.